swastikmaiti/LlamaIndex-Agent/README.md

 fireup one or more of the pipelines to answer user queries.

 For concept on RAG checkout the [Repo](https://github.com/swastikmaiti/digital_research_guide.git) and [App](https://huggingface.co/spaces/SwastikM/RA)

+# Docker
-For Docker Implementation of the Application Checkout the [Repo](https://github.com/swastikmaiti/AGENTIC-RAG-DOCKER.git). 🚛
+For Docker Implementation of the Application Checkout the [GitHub Repo](https://github.com/swastikmaiti/AGENTIC-RAG-DOCKER.git). 🚛

 # Description